 All on-campus UCW students are required to have current medical insurance while registered at University Canada West.
 International students must obtain private medical coverage for at least the first 3 months in BC before they are eligible for coverage through the Medical Services Plan of BC (MSP).
 Written proof of medical insurance at the time of course registration must be submitted to the Registrar's Office or Student Services.
-Student Services can assist students who do not have medical coverage by directing them to an insurance agent.
+UCW offers private medical insurance for students in their first term.